turbonomic/kubeturbo/README.md

 * Right-Sizing your Pod and your entire IT stack
-  *	Combining Turbonomic real time performance monitor and real time analysis engine, Turbonomic is able to provide the right-sizing information for every individual pod and also the entire IT stack.
+  *	Combining Turbonomic real-time performance monitoring and analysis engine, Turbonomic is able to provide right-sizing information for each individual pod as well as the entire IT stack.
   * Right-sizing up your Pod limit, if necessary, to avoid OOM
   * Right-sizing down your Pod requested resource, if necessary, to avoid resource overprovisioning or overspending in public cloud deployment.
 ![screen shot 2017-06-01 at 9 56 55 am](https://cloud.githubusercontent.com/assets/4391815/26683094/b330c350-46b0-11e7-91e5-a1db65a89d50.png)